The Complete Guide to Connecting Technolutions Slate and Olark Live Chat

 <layout type="xml" node="/interactions/interaction"> <!-- only visible when we can find the student email address --> <f id="Student Slate ID" s="slate/PersonReferenceID" /> <f id="Student Email" s="visitor/emailAddress" /> <f id="Student First Name" s="visitor/firstName" /> <f id="Student Last Name" s="visitor/lastName" /> <f id="Operator Email" s="operator/emailAddress" /> <f id="Interaction Start Timestamp" s="timestamp" /> <f id="Interaction Subject" s="subject" /> <f id="Interaction Body" s="body" /> <!--TODO: consider adding additional fields for tags and chat feedback --> </layout>

 Note: There is more data passed into Slate from Olark than shown in the above mapping template.
-For each interaction we have complete data from the Olark webhook API available.
 This should get you started, but to optimize for your use case, talk to your account manager.

 Step 5 - Create secure remote access to your your Import endpoint